daniellizik/engineering-first-principles/README.md

 >
 > — Harry Truman

 The golden rule is at the heart of my engineering culture: "Treat others as you would like others to treat you."
 I believe in fostering an environment of vulnerability, trust, empathy, and accountability.
 By supporting my teammate's growth, celebrating our achievements, and practicing egoless programming, I strive to create a team that thrives on holding each other accountable for our mutual success.

 I recognize the importance of maintaining a healthy work-life balance and prioritize personal health to ensure sustained productivity and well-being.
 I view my coworkers as internal customers, valuing their unique perspectives and treating our interactions as meaningful relationships rather than business transactions.
-By prioritizing their needs and providing exceptional support, I strengthen my team and cultivate an environment that embraces collaboration and success.
+By providing exceptional support for their needs, I strengthen the relationship between my teams and their stakeholders and cultivate an environment that embraces collaboration and success.

 ## Principle 2: Practice a healthy skepticism